jonnytiscareno/BoredomManager/boredom_manager/rails_notes.md

 	- **foreign keys:**
 		- A field in one table that uniquely identifies a row of another
 		- have to be declared between both models
+		- used when there exists a belongs to relatonship; an activity would have a foreign key identifying a user

  	- **validations:** verify certain values are passed in

+1. joint associations = relational tables
+	- ....
 1. rails db:reset, db:seed
 1. rails g migration